 This on-prem integration with the cloud is part of the NetApp approach to provide a holistic view on how you manage and treat all the data that is at the heart of your organization.
 This concept, applied with Cloud Manager, means that you can quickly establish replication and synchronization relationships between your ONTAP on-prem nodes and your Cloud Volumes ONTAP nodes on any public cloud.

-Storage Gateway works differently.
+The Amazon solution works differently.
 The way you integrate on-prem with cloud-based storage depends on the type of Gateway being deployed and where you deploy it.
-In general, you need to attach available on-prem storage to your Storage Gateway first, and then use AWS Management Console separately to configure it.
+In general, you need to attach available on-prem storage to your Gateway first, and then use AWS Management Console separately to configure it.

-You can use Storage Gateway to serve cloud-based data to on-prem apps using NFS or iSCSI, but the Storage Gateway Management pane will only be able to discover on-prem storage systems produced by Amazon, not by other third-party systems, or NetApp.
+You can serve cloud-based data to on-prem apps using NFS or iSCSI, but the Storage Gateway Management pane will only be able to discover on-prem storage systems produced by Amazon, not by other third-party systems, or NetApp.

-Existing on-prem storage systems are integrated with Storage Gateway by attaching them to the Gateway as locally-attached storage for read and write caches.
-From there, you can go to the Storage Gateway configuration menus and apply configurations.
-However, as mentioned above, you won’t be able to manage the on-prem system from the Storage Gateway Management Console, as the two systems are not integrated.
+Existing on-prem storage systems are integrated with the Storage Gateway by attaching them as locally-attached storage for read and write caches.
+From there, you can go to the configuration menus and apply configurations.
+However, as mentioned above, you won’t be able to manage the on-prem system from the Management Console, as the two systems are not integrated.
 You will have to use the management tool for your specific on-prem storage equipment, which essentially means you need to use multiple management interfaces.

 Storage Gateway uses Amazon S3 as its backend storage.
 This can be a performance challenge because latency times to and from S3 buckets are generally in the three-digit millisecond range.
 Improving latency times in S3 to a single-digit millisecond range requires the use of additional AWS caching services, an added cost on top of the charges for Storage Gateway and Amazon S3.

-Unlike Storage Gateway, Cloud Volumes ONTAP is based on AWS EBS storage, which is well suited for a wide range of workloads, including low-latency apps.
+Unlike the Amazon solution, Cloud Volumes ONTAP is based on AWS EBS storage, which is well suited for a wide range of workloads, including low-latency apps.
 Average latency times when using EBS storage are in the single-digit millisecond range.

 Cloud Volumes ONTAP in AWS allows you to choose from the four different EBS disk types.
 Depending on the EBS disk type chosen, either IOPS or throughput become the dominant factor: